awoojs/awoo/README.md

   into a gigantic array.
 That object can be manipulated by _plugins_, which makes `weh` actually do things.
-- After most plugins are run, `weh` writes the files as they are described in the gigantic object to disk.
+- After most plugins are run, `weh` writes the files as they are described in the gigantic array to disk.

 It's that simple!
 Static site generators aren't rocket science or whatever.
 If you got confused by looking at the Jekyll source code once, that's because